juliantormes/Budget-Tracker/README.md

 ## Contributing

-Your contributions are welcome!
-Whether it’s feature suggestions, bug fixes, or code improvements, feel free to open a pull request.
-Please open an issue for significant changes to discuss your proposal before implementation.
+Contributions are welcome!
+For feature suggestions or bug fixes, please open a pull request.
+For significant changes, open an issue to discuss your proposal.

 ## Acknowledgements

-Thank you to all contributors and open-source projects that made this application possible.
-From the Material-UI library to Django REST Framework and Chart.js, your tools and support were invaluable to our success.
+Thanks to the developers and open-source projects that contributed tools and support, including Material-UI, Django REST Framework, and Chart.js.

-Enjoy tracking your budget with the **Budget Tracker Project**! 🚀
+Enjoy managing your budget with **Budget Tracker**! 🚀